temporalio/documentation/docs/java/workflows.md

 ### Recurring start

-  You can start a Workflow Execution on a regular schedule with [the CronSchedule option](distributed-cron).
+You can start a Workflow Execution on a regular schedule with [the CronSchedule option](distributed-cron). g

 ### External Workflows